The Sweet: Brief reunions and the deaths of Connolly, Tucker and Priest

-Steve Priest was asked to join Tucker and Scott for the 1985 Australian tour, but declined at the last moment.
+Steve Priest was asked to join Tucker and Scott for the 1985 Australian tour, but declined.

 Mike Chapman contacted Connolly, Priest, Scott, and Tucker in 1988, offering to finance a recording session in Los Angeles.
 As he remembers: "I met them at the airport and Andy and Mick came off the plane.
 I said, 'Where's Brian?'
 They said, 'Oh, he's coming.'
 All the people had come off the plane by now.
 Then this little old man hobbled towards us.
 He was shaking, and had a ghostly white face.
 I thought, 'Oh, Jesus Christ.'
 It was horrifying."
 Reworked studio versions of "Action" and "The Ballroom Blitz" were recorded, but it became clear that Connolly's voice and physical health had made Sweet's original member comeback too difficult to promote commercially.
 Consequently, the reunion attempt was aborted.

 In 1990 this line-up was again reunited for the promotion of a music documentary entitled Sweet's Ballroom Blitz.
 This UK video release, which contained UK television performances from the 1970s and current-day interviews, was released at Tower Records, London.
 Sweet were interviewed by Power Hour, Super Channel, and spoke of a possible reunion.

 Brian Connolly died at the age of 51 on 9 February 1997, from liver failure and repeated heart attacks, attributed to his abuse of alcohol in the 1970s and early 1980s.
-Mick Tucker died on 14 February 2002 from leukemia, at the age of 54.
+Mick Tucker died on 14 February 2002 from leukaemia, at the age of 54.
 On 4 June 2020 it was announced that Steve Priest had died.
-It left Andy Scott as the sole living member of Sweet's 'classic lineup'.
+This left Andy Scott as the sole living member of Sweet's "classic line-up".

 Later years

-Two versions of The Sweet were active with original members: "Andy Scott's Sweet", who frequently tour across Europe as Sweet and makes occasional sojourns to other markets including regular visits to Australia, and "Steve Priest's Sweet" who toured the US and Canada.
+Two versions of Sweet were active with original members: "Andy Scott's Sweet", who frequently tour across Europe as Sweet and makes occasional sojourns to other markets including regular visits to Australia, and "Steve Priest's Sweet" who toured the US and Canada.

 On 28 April 2009, Shout!
 Factory released a two-disc, career-spanning greatest hits album called Action: The Sweet Anthology.
 It received a four-star (out of five) rating in Rolling Stone.

 In an October 2012 appearance on Jimmy Kimmel Live, Axl Rose, lead singer of Guns N' Roses, referenced Sweet as one of his favourite bands growing up along with fellow British band Queen.